flashbots/dealer-smart-contract/README.md

 (a) Since every call to a different contract is expensive, Dealer contract makes everything it can by itself.

-(a1) After the initial transfers from users, the filler is allowed to directly execute any other smart contract function directly, except for functions named transferFrom and burnFrom (otherwise the filler could simply steal the user's funds).
-The archetypical example for this step is an AMM swap.
-In case the filler wants to call several AMM swaps, it can do so directly instead of having to set up an intermediary custom filler contract that calls the swaps at a later step.
+(a1) After the initial transfers, the filler is allowed to execute any other smart contract function directly, except for functions named transferFrom and burnFrom (otherwise the filler could simply steal the users' funds).
+The archetypical example for this step is one or several AMM swaps and subsequent transfers to fulfill the orders' conditions.
+The filler can call these functions directly instead of having to set up an intermediary custom filler contract that calls them at a later step.

 (a2) Dealer contract calls transferFrom directly in order to avoid an extra call to another contract like permit2.
 The claim here is that the advantages of using permit2 contract might be outweighted by the extra cost that has to be paid at every trade.